-The Eclipse Software Ltd Data Processing Agreement, includes the Standard Contractual Clauses adopted by the European Commission, as applicable, reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data in association with services provided under the Eclipse Software Ltd Standard Terms and Conditions (the “Service Agreement”).
+The Eclipse Software Ltd Data Processing Agreement, reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data in association with services provided under the Eclipse Software Ltd Standard Terms and Conditions (the “Service Agreement”).

 In this Data Processing Agreement, the Customer is defined as the Data Controller and Eclipse Software Ltd is defined as the Data Processor.

 This Data Processing Agreement Includes: